 New models and material changes to approved models must be independently validated prior to official use.
 Thresholds to assess the materiality of model changes are defined in Model Risk Management's procedures.
 During independent validation, validation teams analyse a number of factors to assess a model's suitability, identify model limitations, and quantify the associated model risk, which is ultimately mitigated through the imposition of approval conditions, such as usage conditions, model reserves and capital adjustments.
-Approved models are subject to Model Risk Management's annual re-approval process and ongoing performance monitoring to assess their continued suitability.
-Appropriately delegated Model Risk Management Committees provide oversight, challenge, governance, and ultimate approval of validated Models.
+Approved models are subject to periodic review and ongoing performance monitoring to ensure their continued suitability.
+Appropriately delegated Model Risk Management Committees provide oversight, challenge, governance, and where appropriate, ultimate approval of validated Models.